mmmohajer/ci-cd-static-sites/readme.md

 **All rights reserved.**
 This repository and its contents are private and intended solely for users authorized by ISWAD Inc. Unauthorized access, use, modification, or distribution is strictly prohibited.

+For more information, visit the repository at: [https://github.com/mmmohajer/ci-cd-static-sites](https://github.com/mmmohajer/ci-cd-static-sites)

 ## Table of Contents

 - [Purpose](#purpose)